paveldn/haier-esphome/docs/faq.rst

 If all messages that look like this "Frame found: type 02, data: 6D 01 ..." are the same, the feature you want to add is not supported by the serial protocol.
 If you see some changes in the status packet, you can create a feature request on GitHub with the logs you collected.

-Another option is to try to record log of communication between original Haier ESP and Haier appliance.
-You can use `Sniffing serial communication <./docs/sniffing_serial_communication.rst>`_ guide to do that.
+Another option is to try to record a log of communication between the original Haier ESP and the Haier appliance.
+You can use the `Sniffing serial communication <./sniffing_serial_communication.rst>`_ guide to do that.